-Foreclosures By Community Associations to Collect Delinquent Assessments
+Foreclosures by Community Associations to Collect Delinquent Assessments

 Community Associations Institute (CAI) endorses legislation that provides a fair and equitable foreclosure process that protects homeowners, property values, and the financial health of community associations by ensuring foreclosures by community associations are completed in a timely and reasonable manner.